salt-extensions/saltext-azurerm/docs/topics/authentication.rst

 dependencies.
 It is the first authentication option in the code, requiring the ``client ID``, ``client secret``, ``tenant ID``, and ``subscription ID``.
 This type of authentication is ideal for controlling which resources can be accessed and level of access.
-The ``client secret`` is `generated <https://docs.microsoft.com/en- us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add- credentials-to-your-web-application>`_ for App Registration.
+The ``client secret`` is `generated <https://docs.microsoft.com/en-us/azure/active- directory/develop/quickstart-register-app#add-credentials>`_ for App Registration.
 This information is provided to salt through pillar in the ``test.sls`` file:

 .. code-block:: yaml